 1. BackgroundThe National Rural Employment Guarantee Act was notified in 2005.
-It applies to whole of India except those districts that have hundred percent urban population.
+It applies to the whole of India except those districts that have hundred percent urban population.
 As per an amendment to the Act, the Act has been prefixed with the words, ‘Mahatma Gandhi.’
-It is an Indian labor law and social security that aims to guarantee the right to work.
+It is an Indian labor law and a social security scheme that aims to guarantee the right to work.

 2. Objective of the ActThe Act provides for:

 - Provision of at least 100 days of work to every household, whose adult members volunteer to do unskilled manual labor.